Epicsteve2/rust-recipe-gallery/README.md

-# Rust Recipe Gallery
+# GoRust Recipe Gallery
-Learning Rust by writing a full-stack application
+Learning Go and Rust by writing a full-stack application
 ![](screenshot.png)

 ## Opinions
+See `go-backend/` for go build steps
-### Backend
+### Rust Backend
 - **Framework**: Auxm
     - It's really awesome
     - Really modular, with layers, state, logging, and more